CodeReaper1738/llm-uno/README.md

 # Or run with OpenRouter agent (one required argument)
 python3 llm_uno_sample.py --api_key YOUR_OPENROUTER_API_KEY
 ```

-- By default the script executes the Hugging Face model block.
-To switch models, uncomment the appropriate lines in `llm_uno_sample.py`.
+- By default the script executes the Hugging Face LLM block. **To switch to a different Hugging Face model or prompting method, uncomment or modify the relevant `model_id` block in `llm_uno_sample.py`.
+If you switch models, be sure to update the imported prompt template file** (e.g. `llama8B_cloze.txt` or your own template) so your prompt tags align with the new model’s expected format.
-- When using OpenRouter, only the `--api_key` flag is required; model ID and template path use the built-in defaults.
+- When using OpenRouter, only the `--api_key` flag is required; if needed, you can override `--model-id` and `--template-path` to customize the OpenRouter model or prompt template.
-- You can change the model by modifying the `model_id` in `llm_uno_sample.py`.
-If you switch to a smaller model, adjust prompt tags/templates in `llama8B_cloze.txt` accordingly.

 ## Running the Multi-Node Example (Large Models)